The Congruity Sales Engine

 Who this is built for, and who it is not

-Founder-led B2B companies selling into established businesses, with no outbound motion built yet.
+Founder-led B2B companies selling into established businesses, with no formal outbound motion built yet.
 If it's not you, I'll say so on the call rather than sell you the wrong thing.

 A fit